michelmbem/AddyScript/README.md

 * The ability to compile a script to a .NET assembly via Reflection.Emit.
 This would improve runtime performance and bring other features like the ability to subclass .NET types from a script.
 * An alternative syntax for the **import** directive to make it look like a function call with a string argument.
 * A variable number of strongly typed catch clauses in the **try-catch-finally** statement.

+## Learn more

+You can find more examples in the _samples_ folder of the distribution package.<br>
+You can also check the [Wiki](https://michelmbem.github.io/AddyScript/) for more documentation and code samples.

 Well, that's all for the moment.
 Hope you'll enjoy.
 Waiting for your feedback.